rescript-react-native/rescript-react-native/reason-react-native/src/apis/Style.md

 ### `Style.list`

-Accepts an list of styles as a single style.
+Accepts a list of styles as a single style.

 ```reason
 <View style=Style.(list([|